-Elementary school teachers are certified to teach grades Kindergarten through eight.
-At Concordia-Chicago, it’s a rigorous certification, preparing you to teach all subject areas:
+Elementary school teachers are licensed to teach all subjects in self-contained classrooms for grades kindergarten through eight.
+At Concordia-Chicago, the Elementary Education Preparation program uses the latest methodologies in professional coursework that covers both content and methods, preparing you to teach all subject areas:

 - language arts